Nextfave/simply_stored/README.md

 For finders:

     User.all(:eager_load => [:company]) # -> This also loads company of all users at the same time  when it fetches user objects.

 For associations:

     project.users(:eager_load => [:company])

+Alternatively, SimplyStored provides a helper method for the same purpose.

+    @users = User.all
+    SimplyStored::Couch::Helper.eager_load(@users, [:company])

 License
 =============